atulpundir88/FokgMiniProject/README.md

 # Classifying data using CELOE Algorithm (DLLearner)

 # Description
-This project uses CELOE algorithm which generates the class expressions and these expressions are used for classifying.
-We provide positive examples to CELOE algorithm for each and CELOE computes the class expressions based on the input positive samples.
-This class expression is used to get Individuals from Carcinogenesis.owl file and the positive & negative individuals are classified.
-Our Project executes in two phases.
-In first phase, we get the positive and negative individuals from input files for both training and grading.
-And these individuals are stored in separate files.
-Then, in second phase, these files are used as inputs to
+Our project uses the CELOE algorithm which generates the class expressions and these expressions are used for classifying individuals based on the knowledge base.
+From each learning problem, we provide positive individuals to the algorithm, and it sees what it fits for the class expressions.
+Since the reasoner is based on a closed world assumption, the negative examples need not be specified explicitly.
+The Project is executed to generate positive and negative individuals for both training and grading data, which are then stored in different files.
+Further, these stored files are given as input and the class expression then generated classifies individuals accordingly.
+Finally, we store these results in an output file.

-# The project consists of following steps:
+# Process
-Step 1: Read data from TTL file and generate lp files for positive and negative examples using class : ReadTTLDataUsingOWLAPI
+Step 1 - **Getting data from given TTL file and generate lp files for positive and negative examples** using class : **ReadTTLDataUsingOWLAPI**
-1. Parses training file & grading file.
+1. Parsing the given training & grading files.
-2. Gets include and exclude resources for each learning problem.
+2. Getting  individuals using includesResource and excludesResource properties from each learning problem.
-3. Stores this resources in directory lpfiles/train/<learning_problem>_<positive_negative>.txt(for train data) or lpfiles/grade/<learning_problem>_<positive_negative>.txt(for grading data)
+3. Stores this individuals in directory lpfiles/train/<learning_problem>_<positive_negative>.txt(for train data) and lpfiles/grade/<learning_problem>_<positive_negative>.txt(for grading data).

 Step 2: Classify data using CELOE and generate output file using class : DLLearnerCELOE
 1. Initializes CELOE algorithm.